ShiroAlaFraise/GameOfLife-VictorFloquet-CDOF5/README.md

-# DT_TD1
-Decntralization Technologies TD1
+# Decentralization Technologies TD1

+# Game of Life
+A Python implementation of Conway's Game of Life.